easymarketing/sidekiq_workflows/README.md

 This is a lot of complex code scattered in various callbacks to enable a straightforward workflow.
 It is easy making mistakes when writing such code, and it's also hard to debug.
 This gem provides an API to define a workflow in a single place, abstracting the Batch API away.

+# Version 1 (breaking changes)

+Since version 1.0, retries are supported.
+Instead of the `on_complete` callback, success and death events are now used.
+The documentation has been updated to reflect the new interface.

 # Usage
 ```
 require 'sidekiq_workflows'
 ```
 ## Defining a workflow

 A workflow consists of Sidekiq workers which can execute in parallel.
 On successful completion (*all workers within a group have completed without raising an exception*), a follow-up group of workers can be launched.
 If a worker within a group raises an exception, the follow-up group will not be started.
-Retries are currently not supported, please make sure that the Sidekiq workers being used have **retries disabled** (`sidekiq_options retry: false`).
+Retries are supported, please make sure that the Sidekiq workers being used have **retries enabled** and **`dead` set to true** (`sidekiq_options retry: 0` if you don't want any retries).

 ```
 class A; include Sidekiq::Worker; def perform(x); end; end